python-jsonschema/jsonschema/docs/errors.rst

 That's all you need to know to use error trees.

 To summarize, each tree contains child trees that can be accessed by indexing the tree to get the corresponding child tree for a given index into the instance.
-Each tree and child has a `ErrorTree.errors` attribute, a dict, that maps the failed validator name to the corresponding validation error.
+Each tree and child has a `ErrorTree.errors` attribute, a dict, that maps the failed validation keyword to the corresponding validation error.